• Skip to primary navigation

 Jump to Recipe Print Recipe

 Peach cobbler with cake mix, aka peach dump cake, is a simple dessert that takes 5 minutes to assemble.
-Peach dump cake is exactly what it sounds like, dumping all of the ingredients in a casserole dish and baking!
-It's made with canned peaches, cake mix, brown sugar, butter, and ground cinnamon.
+Peach dump cake is exactly what it sounds like, dumping the ingredients in a casserole dish and baking!
+All you need is canned peaches, cake mix, brown sugar, butter, and ground cinnamon.

 peach cobbler and vanilla ice cream

 This easy peach cobbler recipe is the perfect dessert for when you have little time.
-Cake mix cobbler could possibly be one of the easiest desserts to make, aside from this lazy cake.
+Cake mix cobbler could possibly be one of the easiest desserts to make, aside from this lazy cake, no-bake biscoff cheesecake, or chocolate almond dates.

 What I Love About This Recipe